-- Pay all corresponding registration fees.
+- Payment of all corresponding registration fees.

 - The product is marked with the Regulatory Compliance Mark (RCM), as shown below, in accordance with the requirements listed in AS/NZS 4417.1 & AS/NZS 4417.2.

-Persons other than a Responsible Supplier
+Persons other than a responsible supplier

 Second or subsequent suppliers in the supply chain must ensure that electrical equipment offered for sale complies with the following:

-- Equipment is sourced from a Responsible Supplier who is registered on the EESS Registration Database; and,
+- equipment is sourced from a Responsible Supplier who is registered on the EESS Registration Database; and,

 - the equipment is registered on the EESS Registration Database (mandatory for Level 2 and Level 3) against the registered Responsible Supplier; and,